kalisio/kaabah/docs/guides/advanced-usage.md

 ## Customizing security groups

 When creating a cluster, **Kaabah** crates [2 security groups](../guides/understanding-kaabah.md#security-groups) with pre-configured rules.
-However, you have the capability to define additional inbound rules to each of these security groups using the following variables:
+However, you have the capability to declare additional inbound rules to each of these security groups using the following variables:
 * `manager_additionnal_inboud_rules` that let's you add additional rules to the manager security group
 * `worker_additionnal_inboud_rules` that let's you add additional rules to the worker security group